Don Mattingly won't be back as Marlins manager in 2023

 “Donnie is one of my favorites,” Washington manager Dave Martinez said Sunday.
 “We go way back, played against him.
 He’s just a really good baseball man.
 I love him to death.
 I learned a lot from him, watching and competing against him for many years.”

 The Marlins were hoping for similar success, but it didn’t happen as planned.
-Mattingly was the NL’s manager of the year in 2020 after getting Miami to the playoffs, but other than that, the franchise has been in a mode of constant rebuilding.
+Mattingly was the NL Manager of the Year in 2020 after getting Miami to the playoffs, but other than that, the franchise has been in a mode of constant rebuilding.

 “We are fortunate to have had Don Mattingly leading our team on the field over the last seven years,” Sherman said.
 “He has represented the Marlins, our players, our fans, and the South Florida community with unmatched dignity and pride.”